MG for sale

 Which MG is the most popular?

-With over 500,000 units built between 1962 and 1980, the MGB remained not only the best-selling MG, but also the most produced roadster in automotive history, across all brands.
-It was not until the arrival of the Mazda MX-5 in 1989 that this record was broken.
+With more than 500,000 units produced between 1962 and 1980, the MGB remained for many years not only the best-selling MG, but also the most-produced roadster in automotive history, across all brands.
+It wasn’t until the introduction of the Mazda MX-5 in 1989 that this record was broken.

 Who owns MG today?

 Since its inception, MG has had several owners throughout its particularly turbulent history.
-Owned by the Nuffield Group until 1952, the company then became part of the BMC (British Motor Corporation) group, the result of a merger with Austin.
-The group became British Leyland in 1968, then Austin Rover in 1983, before being renamed Rover Group, then MG Rover.
-After the latter went bankrupt in 2005, the MG name was bought by the Chinese group SAIC in 2007.
-Since then, the brand has completely changed its approach and is now focusing on compact cars and hybrid and electric SUVs.
+Owned by the Nuffield Group until 1952, the company then became part of the BMC (British Motor Corporation) group following a merger with Austin.
+The group became British Leyland in 1968, then Austin Rover in 1983, before being renamed the Rover Group and later MG Rover.
+After the latter’s bankruptcy in 2005, the MG name was acquired by the Chinese group SAIC in 2007.
+Since then, the brand has completely changed its approach and now focuses on compact cars and hybrid and electric SUVs.